iLib-js/ilib-mono-webos/.changeset/thick-bananas-whisper.md

 ---
-"ilib-loctool-webos-javascript": major
+"ilib-loctool-webos-javascript": minor
-"ilib-loctool-webos-dart": major
+"ilib-loctool-webos-dart": minor
-"ilib-loctool-webos-cpp": major
+"ilib-loctool-webos-cpp": minor
-"ilib-loctool-webos-qml": major
+"ilib-loctool-webos-qml": minor
-"ilib-loctool-webos-c": major
+"ilib-loctool-webos-c": minor
 ---

 Created the `ilib-loctool-webos-common` package, which can be commonly used in plugins.